Fermionic Averaged Circuit Eigenvalue Sampling: Conclusion

 \section{Conclusion}

 We have shown how to learn the matchgate-averaged noise parameters on many matchgates simultaneously via FACES, our fermionic adaptation of the ACES protocol.
 We envision that this will enable experiments to build a complete characterization of averaged noise parameters for universal gate sets, though several open problems remain.
 Foremost is the technical challenge of performing matchgate twirling.
 Unlike Pauli twirling, it seems unlikely that matchgate twirling can be achieved in constant depth.
 However, there have recently been promising results to show that low-depth circuits can nevertheless approximate Haar random unitaries \cite{schuster2024random, laracuente2024approximate}.
 If a corresponding result holds for Haar random matchgates, then this issue can be mitigated, if not entirely avoided.
 Alternatively, we might consider only reproducing the Haar ensemble of FLO circuits up to the second moment, which is sufficient for exactly twirling the channel.
 It is known that this can be achieved using only gates in the intersection of the matchgate and Clifford groups \cite{wan2023matchgate, heyraud2024unified}.
+Finally, we might employ restricted circuit structure to address this challenge in a similar strategy to interleaved randomized benchmarking (IRB) \cite{magesan2012efficient}, which has historically enjoyed a great deal of success in practice.
+In a setting where the circuit structure is limited to the FLO analog of IRB, for example, we expect that FACES will exhibit a ``repeated convolution structure'' similar to that of matchgate benchmarking \cite{helsen2022matchgate}, since we are considering Haar averages over the group of FLO unitaries.

 Another open question involves the notion of a \emph{gauge} freedom in the learned parameters.
 Formally, such a freedom exists when the design matrix has a nontrivial kernel, whose elements correspond to unlearnable functions of gate eigenvalues.
 Recent works~\cite{chen2023learnability,chen2024efficient} have shown that these functions correspond to the cut space of a particular graph in the Clifford setting.
 It is thus germane to ask whether a corresponding characterization is possible in the FLO setting.